alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 $CTA

 Also check the import rules of the country you’re exporting to.
-Talk to your importer or [get help with overseas customs rules](/answer/choosing-export-market-ukti.html).
+Talk to your importer or read the appropriate [country guide](https://www.gov.uk/government/collections/exporting-country-guides), which includes contact details for local advice.

 $CTA

 ##Within the EU
 {:#within-eu}

-You may need health certificate to move live fish and shellfish within the [EU](/eu-eea).

-Check if the fish or shellfish carries, or the species is at risk of, a [notifiable disease](https://www.gov.uk/guidance/report-serious-fish-or-shellfish-diseases#notifiable-fish-and-shellfish-diseases).
-If it is, you’ll need a free health certificate.

-[Question for fact check: what is meant by ‘at risk of’ disease?
-Does this mean you need a certificate to export any species listed as susceptible in [this document](https://goo.gl/Uh7eSn).
-If so, there are over 100 species susceptible to EUS - how would you know if you need a certificate if the species isn't listed?]
+###Apply for an ITAHC
+{:#animal-health-certificate}

+s1.
+Nominate an official veterinarian to inspect your goods.
+To find one, ask at your local vet or email [ovteam@apha.gsi.gov.uk](mailto:ovteam@apha.gsi.gov.uk]. s2.
+[Register with the TRACES system](https://webgate.ec.europa.eu/sanco/traces/registration/open.do) if you’ve not used it before. s3.
+[Sign in to TRACES](https://webgate.ec.europa.eu/sanco/traces/security/askLogin.do) and fill in the details of the animals you're exporting. s4.
+Contact the [Animal and Plant Health Agency (APHA)](/government/organisations/animal-and-plant-health-agency/about/access-and-opening) ([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland) - tell them that the ITAHC has been created and give them details of your official veterinarian. s5.
+Your certificate will be sent to your official veterinarian once your animals have passed inspection.
+If your official veterinarian doesn't receive the certificate, contact the [Centre for International Trade Carlisle](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc). s6.
+Include the certificate when you export your consignment.

+Instead of using TRACES you can:

+- fill in [form EXP1](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/530280/exp1.pdf) (PDF, 166KB) and the details obtained from the importing authorities
+- email or post it to the address on the form at least 5 working days before you send your goods

+You will receive your certificate within 1 week of your application.

+There's no fee for the certificate.

-Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/530280/exp1.pdf) form at least 5 working days before you export.
+- fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/530280/exp1.pdf) form at least 5 working days before you export.
 Email or post it to the address on the form.

 If you’re exporting to Norway, you may also need a [UK catch certificate](#catch-certificate).